The-EG/The-EG.github.io/_posts/2021/2021-02-17-manual-mesh-leveling.markdown

 ## Mesh Bed Leveling

-There are few options for compensating for a warped bed, but I chose to use Mesh Bed Levelling because it didn't require any extra hardware or tools.
+There are few options for compensating for a warped bed, but I chose to use Mesh Bed Leveling because it didn't require any extra hardware or tools.

 This does require building a custom configuration for Marlin.